 - Straighten your elbows to get into the starting position.

 - Raise the bar as high as you can by reaching through your shoulder blades.

 - Keep your elbows straight and allow your shoulder blades to lower with control.

-This variation also biases upward rotation and trains the overhead position.
+These shrugs also biase upward rotation and train the overhead position.
 Unilateral loading ramps up the demand on the core.
-The kettlebell’s offset center of mass provides a unique challenge to your shoulder musculature.
+The kettlebell's offset center of mass provides a unique challenge to your shoulder musculature.

 For safety, practice first with a spotter.
-If the ‘bell does start to come down unexpectedly, try not to catch it with your teeth.
+If the kettlebell starts to come down unexpectedly, try not to catch it with your teeth.

 - Hold the kettlebell with your forearm in front of your chest and the weight of the 'bell resting on your outer elbow (the rack position).

 - Place your working-side knee on the ground or a foam mat with your other foot flat on the ground in front of you.

 - Press the kettlebell overhead.
 Make sure it's resting on your forearm in a position behind or slightly to the outside of your body.

 - Shrug the kettlebell toward the ceiling.
 Reach for the sky!